djstevenson/songs-to-the-siren-swift-static/input/song/SomethingGood08/article.md

 Utah Saints released Something Good in 1992 as their second single, and it remains their biggest success.
-The ^link(cloudbusting) sample "I just know that something good is going to happen" is spun into a house track with some gloriously clichéd house piano sprinkled throughout.
+The ^link(cloudbusting) sample “I just know that something good is going to happen” is spun into a house track with some gloriously clichéd house piano sprinkled throughout.

 ^link(yt-1992)